NicolasRestrep/223_course/homework/chapter_2.md

----
-title: "Chapter 2"
-author: "Nicolas Restrepo"
-output:
-  html_document:
-    toc: true
-    theme: united
-    keep_md: true
----
+# Chapter 2

-These are going to be some complementary exercises to hone some initial data visualization skills.
+These are going to be some complementary exercises to practice some initial data visualization skills.

 Let's begin by loading the data.
 We will be working with data about all Olympic Gold Medalists.